 We account for stock based compensation under Statement of Financial Accounting Standards No. 123 (revised 2004), Share-Based Payment, ("SFAS 123R").
 Stock-based compensation expense for all stock-based compensation awards is based on the grant date fair value estimated using the Black-Scholes option pricing model.
 We have limited historical information available to support the underlying estimates of certain assumptions required to value stock options.
 Because there is a market for options on our common stock, we have considered implied volatilities as well as our historical realized volatilities when developing an estimate of expected volatility.
 The expected option term also has a significant effect on the value of the option.
 The longer the term, the more time the option holder has to allow the stock price to increase without a cash investment and thus, the more valuable the option.
 However, empirical data shows that employees, for a variety of reasons, typically do not wait until the end of the contractual term of a nontransferable option to exercise.
 Accordingly, companies are required to estimate the expected term of the option for input to an option-pricing model.
+We estimate the term using historical data and peer data.
+We recognize compensation expense on a straight-line basis over the requisite service period.
 We have elected to use the simplified method to calculate the beginning pool of excess tax benefits as described in FASB FSP 123(R)-3.